allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

 A task's user properties do not impact task execution, so you can add / modify the properties at any stage.
 Add user properties to a task with the [`Task.set_user_properties`](../references/sdk/task.md#set_user_properties) method.

+For example, the code below sets the "backbone" property in a task:

 ```python
 task.set_user_properties(
   {"name": "backbone", "description": "network type", "value": "great"}
 )
 ```

-The above example sets the "backbone" property in a task.

 ![Task user properties](../img/fundamentals_task_config_properties.png)